 Most drivers know distractions behind the wheel, such as texting or eating, are dangerous.
 Even adjusting the radio while you drive can lead to a serious accident.
 What you may not realize is that your state of mind also plays an important role in how safe you are behind the wheel.

-According to a recent study published by the Virginia Tech Transportation Institute, drivers who get in the driver’s seat when they are experiencing extreme emotions can increase their risk of a crash by up to ten times.
+Drivers who get in the driver’s seat when they are experiencing extreme emotions can increase their risk of a crash by up to ten times.
 Researchers say strong feelings, such as anger and sadness, can actually be more dangerous than other more common types of distractions, such as texting or applying makeup.

 Why Strong Emotions Can Be a Distraction on the Road